Does the Department of Public Safety have powers of arrest or are the just a security department?

 What about the officers, what is their training and experience?

 All of our officers are required to receive training and maintain certification in compliance with the requirements of the Commonwealth of Pennsylvania.
 This training is an ongoing process through yearly updates and continuing education.
-Some officers have previously worked in municipal policing, while others have experience on college campuses prior to joining our family Officers are trained in many specialty areas such as emergency medical response, hazardous materials, anti-terrorism, drug recognition, and RAD.
+Some officers have previously worked in municipal policing, while others have experience on college campuses prior to joining our family Officers are trained in many specialty areas such as emergency medical response, hazardous materials, anti-terrorism, and drug recognition.
 All officers are trained and certified as crime prevention practitioners.
 A majority of our officers are instructors in many specialties and teach for various state and local departments.

 What are the most prevalent crimes on campus?